Tornado outbreak and floods of April 28 – May 1, 2017: Oklahoma

 On April 29, in Oklahoma, the Oklahoma City Fire Department advised residents to stay home due to downed trees and power lines.
-In addition, multiple portions of interstates, including I-235 and I-40 had to be shut down because of downed power lines and flooding.
+In addition, multiple portions of interstates, including I-235, I-44, and I-40 had to be shut down because of downed power lines and flooding.
 Lightning ignited a home fire according to news outlets, while a second was reported to have possibly triggered another.
 As much as 39,000 were reported to have been without power by early on April 29.

 Missouri

-Parts of Interstate 44 in Missouri were closed after the interstate began to flood.
-Route 141 was closed at Interstate 44 well into the week of May 7–13 due to the floodwaters overtopping the low-lying intersection.
+Parts of I-44 in Missouri were closed after the interstate began to flood.
+Route 141 was closed at I-44 well into the week of May 7–13 due to the floodwaters overtopping the low-lying intersection.
 This was the second occurrence of this thoroughfare's extended closure since December 2015.

 Seven levees on the Missouri River were overtopped by water, while another seven levees have been breached altogether.
 Officials in Missouri continue to warn about potentially contaminated floodwater and advised residents to avoid the water at all costs.
 The governor of Missouri was forced to declare a state of emergency for all of southern Missouri after the floods began to damage property.
 Officials estimate that some 200 homes have been affected by the floods near St. Louis and that another 1500 homes could be at risk by the floodwaters.
 Due to flooding at Busch Stadium, a game between the Saint Louis Cardinals and Cincinnati Reds was postponed.